 Hitchhiking – Hitchhiking in Estonia is safe and relatively common.
 If you stick to major roads and use a sign you shouldn’t have to wait too long for a ride.
 Hitchwiki is the best website for additional hitchhiking info.

 When to Go to Estonia

 The summer months of June-August are the busiest of the year (though busy in Estonia is far less busy than cities in Western Europe).
 During this time, the days are longer and the temperatures hover around 20°C (68°F).
 Almost all of Estonia’s festivals are held during these months.

-To beat the crowds, visit between April-May or early autumn.
+To beat the crowds, visit between April-May or September-October.
 During these months, the temperatures are cooler, making it the perfect time to get outdoors and camp or hike.
 Plus, the peak tourist season is over so the crowds are thinner and things are a little cheaper.